BP-H/superNova_2177/transcendental-resonance-frontend/README.md

 ## Notes

-This UI is mobile-first with a futuristic aesthetic (dark mode and neon accents).
-A theme toggle is built in so you can switch between light and dark palettes.
+This UI is mobile-first with a futuristic aesthetic.
+A theme selector cycles between dark, light, and a new **modern** palette powered by the Inter font.
 Future improvements include real-time notifications and internationalization.